Estonia

 Universities can decide to include external members

-This applies to 2 other countries: Italy, United Kingdom
+This applies to one other country: United Kingdom

 Universities can freely decide on external members